taowen/vite-howto/packages/STATIC-LINKING/inversion-of-control/README.md

 ## DX Problems

 Abstract interface should be defined without ceremony.
-It should use javascript standard syntax.
+It should use TypeScript standard syntax.

+demo-motherboard is not just pure abstract project.
+If demo-motherboard just define the interfaces, does not know how to wire them up to form a Page or Workflow, the assembling logic will all end up in demo-app.
+We want demo-motherboard not only defines plugin interface, also defines the relationship between the plugin interfaces.

 ## UX Problems